 We conduct a range of research projects to understand the issues facing LGBT+ people and the needs of the community.
 Our research could be in the form of something simple like an online survey, or something on a bigger scale that involves face to face discussions.

-The results of our research projects are sent to key people and decision makers, along with recommendations that we follow up on to see if things are being done to make life better for LGBT+ people locally.
+The results of our research projects are sent to key people, organisations and decision makers, along with recommendations that we follow up on to see if things are being done to make life better for LGBT+ people locally.

 Below you will see information on some of the research we have done, with download links for the relevant reports.
 Please feel free to contact us if there is anything you wish to discuss with us relating to any of our research projects.

 Rugby Borough Council commissioned us to conduct an online survey of LGBT+ people living and working in Rugby Borough.
 The aim of the survey was to find out the views, experiences and needs of the community with a view to Rugby Borough Council putting something in place to support LGBT+ people.
 The survey ran during November 2018 and the survey report is available to download below.

 HEALTH SURVEY FOR NATIONAL LESBIAN AND BISEXUAL WOMEN'S HEALTH WEEK 2017